velocity303/puppet-runit/README.md

 ## runit

-This module installs Runit and sets things up for user services so must be called before runit::user is - for example:
+This module installs Runit and sets things up for user services.
+The recommended usage is to place the configuration under a runit hash in hiera and just include the runit module in your puppet configuration:

-    class { 'runit': package_file => 'runit-2.1.1-6.el6.x86_64.rpm' }
+    include runit

+Example hiera config:

+    runit:
+      package_file: runit-2.1.1-6.el6.x86_64.rpm
+      users: [ 'apprun1', 'apprun2' ]

+This installs runit and calls runit::user to configure user services for the apprun1 and apprun2 users.

 ## runit::user

 Used to set up a service directory for a user - for example:

-    runit::user { 'kburdis': group => 'kburdis' }
+    runit::user { 'kburdis': }

 will create /home/kburdis/service managed by a runsvdir process with any logs from this process written to /home/kburdis/logs/runsvdir/current.
 The user (or